 (a): The facility meets the standard provision.
-CBP Directive 2130-030 constitutes CBP's written requirement for using a coordinated institutional plan and utilizing a multidisciplinary team approach to respond to sexual abuse and/or sexual assault.
+CBP Directive 2130-030 constitutes CBP's written procedures for using a coordinated institutional plan and utilizing a multidisciplinary team approach to respond to sexual abuse and/or sexual assault.
 The Directive coordinates actions amongst first responders, medical and mental health practitioners, investigators, and facility leadership in response to incidents of sexual abuse.
-This Directive, along with CBP TEDS, work to coordinate agency, agency components, and facility efforts, so that victims of sexual abuse receive adequate support services to protect the health, welfare, security, and safety of any individual in CBP custody.
+This Directive, along with CBP TEDS, works to coordinate the agency, agency components, and facility efforts so that victims of sexual abuse receive adequate support services to protect the health, welfare, security, and safety of any individual in CBP custody.
 CBP PDO also published an announcement to all staff through CBP Central on February 12, 2018, notifying staff of the Directive constituting CBP's coordinated institutional plan.
 The announcement also provided a link for staff to easily access the Directive.
-In speaking with IAH SMEs and the HQ SAAI SME, it was consistently expressed that the efforts of all persons within the agency are carefully coordinated to achieve the best possible administrative outcome for any person alleging sexual abuse.
+In speaking with IAD SMEs and the HQ SAAI SME, it was consistently expressed that the efforts of all persons within the agency are carefully coordinated to achieve the best possible administrative outcome for any person alleging sexual abuse.

 (b)(c): The facility meets the standard provisions.
-Directive 2130-030 instructs staff that when sexual abuse victims are transferred either between DHS holding facilities or from a DHS facility to a non-DHS facility, the sending facility should as permitted by law, inform the receiving facility of the incident and the victim's potential need for medical or social services, unless the victim declines services.
-Interview with the IAH SMEs confirmed notifications are made in accordance with the Directive.
+Directive 2130-030 instructs staff that when sexual abuse victims are transferred either between DHS holding facilities or from a DHS facility to a non-DHS facility, the sending facility should, as permitted by law, inform the receiving facility of any sexual abuse incidents and the victim's potential need for medical or social services, unless the victim declines services.
+Interviews with SMEs confirmed notifications would be made by the Port Director, or their designee, in accordance with the Directive.